 Are vascular tumours of the retina associated with other types of general diseases?

-Capillary hemangioblastoma associated with Von Hippel-Lindau synfrome usually develops with tumours in different organs (kidney, cerebullum, spinal cord) throughout a person's lifetime.
+Capillary hemangioblastoma associated with Von Hippel-Lindau syndrome usually develops with tumours in different organs (kidney, cerebullum, spinal cord) throughout a person's lifetime.
 These cases require a multidisciplinary approach and monitoring.
-Racemose hemangioma, in its most developed form and especially when it affects the optic nerve, can also be associated with vascular deformations in the intracraneal space.
+Racemose hemangioma in its most developed form and especially when it affects the optic nerve, can also be associated with vascular deformations in the intracraneal space.